pop-os/python-apt/doc/source/library/apt_pkg.rst

     .. note::

-        The cache supports colon-seperated name:architecture pairs.
+        The cache supports colon-separated name:architecture pairs.
 For normal architectures, they are equal to a (name, architecture) tuple.
 For the the "any" architecture behavior is different, as "name:any" is equivalent to ("name:any", "any").
 This is done so